tringi/win32-iocp-events/README.md

 You can now wait for thousands of events, but only in a threadpool.
 If your program for some reason can't (isn't thread-safe, or uses own IOCP), you were out of luck.

-## The full solution
+## The new, proper solution

 The full solution is to use that internal, barely documented, APIs.
-This repository shows how.
+This repository shows how in several examples:

 * [win32-iocp-events.h](win32-iocp-events.h) and [win32-iocp-events.cpp](win32-iocp-events.cpp) abstracts the NT functions
-* [example.cpp](example.cpp) shows how are they used by processing 2048 events by a single thread
+* [example.cpp](example.cpp) shows how are they used directly by processing 2048 events on a single thread
+* [WaitForUnlimitedObjectsEx.cpp](WaitForUnlimitedObjectsEx.cpp) is almost direct replacement of WaitForMultipleObjectsEx (but quite inefficient)

 ## Notes

 * The API supports waiting for Semaphores, Threads and Processes, not just Events.
+* The API does NOT support waiting for ALL object to be set at the same time.

 ## Resources